Find synonyms Find exact match

 ●The presence of occult metastases was not a discriminatory predictive factor; 85 percent of women with occult metastases were alive without recurrent breast cancer.

-There is debate about the prognostic value of the size of the SLN micrometastases (≤0.2 mm versus larger) in predicting the likelihood and significance of involvement of axillary non-SLNs (table 1) [82-86].
+There is some debate about the prognostic value of the size of the SLN micrometastases (≤0.2 mm versus larger) in predicting the likelihood and significance of involvement of axillary non-SLNs (table 1) [82-86].
 Although guidelines from ASCO and NCCN recommend that routine completion ALND be carried out for micrometastases detected on SLND with standard hematoxylin and eosin (H&E) examination, this practice is now being questioned for women with less than three positive lymph nodes [12,15].
 This is discussed in detail below.
 (See 'Completion axillary dissection with BCT' below.)

 Macrometastases — The 2005 American Society of Clinical Oncology (ASCO) guidelines and 2010 National Comprehensive Cancer Network (NCCN) guidelines recommend that routine completion ALND be carried out for patients with SLND macrometastases (≥2 mm) [12,15].
 However, the indications for a completion ALND in patients with <3 positive sentinel nodes is the subject of controversy.
 This is discussed in detail below.
 (See 'Completion axillary dissection with BCT' below.)